jola5/gtv/README.md

 1. Gtv is available for all users on your machine
 1. You can access gtv by calling `gtv` directly or via the git alias `git tag-version`

+## Configuration

+We utilize the git configuration capabilities themselves for our gtv configuration.
+So pay attention if you use this setting on your local or gobal git config.

+Mind, assigning mulitple version tags to the same commit is possible by default, if you want to omit this behaviour use the strict-mode option.
+You can enable this strict-mode at all times by utilizing your git configuration like this `git config gtv.strict-mode true`.
+You can temporarily disable strict-mode again by using the non-strict command line option.
+The appropriate git configuration value is nothing or `git config gtv.strict-mode anything-but-true`.
+See `git help config` for details.

 ## Development

 ### Build